Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: QAOA and tree QAOA

-The energy expectation value~\eqref{eq:qaoa_var} consists of a sum of local expectation values, because the summations in Eq.~\eqref{eq:H_Ising} run over the edges and vertices of the problem graph.
+The energy expectation value~\eqref{eq:qaoa_var} consists of a sum of local expectation values, because the summations in Eq.~\eqref{eq:H_Ising} run respectively over the edges and vertices of the problem graph.
 As the problem graph also determines the two-qubit gates in the QAOA ansatz, it follows that $\ev{Z_i}{\bm{\gamma},\bm{\beta}}$ only depends on gates acting on qubits that are within distance $p$ in the problem graph from vertex $i$.
-All other gates commuting with the measurement operator $Z_i$, and hence undergo a unitary cancellation.
-This is true in a similar fashion for $\ev{Z_i Z_j}{\bm{\gamma},\bm{\beta}}$ with $ij \in E$, i.e. only gates acting on qubits that are within distance $p$ from either $i$ or $j$ contribute.
-The qubits on which local expectation values depend form a subgraph of the original problem graph.
-We will refer to the set of gates acting on a subgraph, and determining the expectation value of a local operator, as the Reverse Causal Cone (RCC) of the operator.
+All other gates commute with the measurement operator $Z_i$ and undergo a unitary cancellation.
+This is true in a similar fashion for $\ev{Z_i Z_j}{\bm{\gamma},\bm{\beta}}$ with $ij \in E$, i.e. only gates acting on qubits that are within distance $p$ from either $i$ or $j$ in the problem graph contribute.
+The qubits that are part of the causal cone of a local operator form a subgraph of the original problem graph.
+We will refer to the set of gates acting on such a subgraph, and determining the expectation value of a local operator, as the Reverse Causal Cone (RCC) of the operator.
 When uniformly sampling large random regular graphs, the probability of having small loops (e.g. triangles) in the graph is exponentially suppressed~\cite{Makover2006}.
-This fact allows us to assume that all the subgraphs have the same topology when $N\rightarrow \infty$, namely regular trees.
+From this it follows that all the causal-cone subgraphs have the same topology of regular trees when $N\rightarrow \infty$.
 Therefore, the energy density measured on the QAOA ansatz state reduces to

-where $H$ is given by Eq.~\eqref{eq:H_Ising}.
-The tree subgraphs that are seen by depth $p=3$ QAOA are illustrated in Fig.~\ref{fig:trees}.